Chaya Weinstein New York, New York

 Setting goals and determining priorities

-Applying to school
+Applying to/succeeding in school

 Exploring creative activities